Angadipuram

-Angadippuram is a village in Perinthalmanna taluk and major suburb of Perinthalmanna town, in the Malappuram District of Kerala.
+Angadippuram is a village and a census town in Perinthalmanna taluk and major suburb of Perinthalmanna town, in the Malappuram District of Kerala.
 It was the capital of the powerful medieval kingdom of Valluvanad.
 Angadippuram is also known for Angadippuram Laterite, a notified geo-heritage monument.
 Angadippuram is famous for its two temples, the Thirumandhamkunnu Temple and the Tali Mahadeva Temple.
 Kozhikode - Palakkad National Highway 966 passes through the town and Angadipuram Railway Station is one of the major railway stations on the Nilambur - Shornur Line of Palakkad Division, Southern Railways.
 It is connected to the major cities Kochi and Thiruvananthapuram by this line.

 Places of interest

 Angadippuram is actually a temple town, as it is rich in the case of number of temples.
 Nearly 12 temples are there in the village.
 The Thirumandhankunnu Bhagawathy Temple was built by the erstwhile kings/rulers of Valluvanad.
 The goddess Bhagavathi at the temple is the family god (kuladaivam) of the Valluvokonathiris.
 This temple has gained prominence lately.
 The village is one of the biggest in the Malappuram district.
 It is filled with traditions and a flourishing tourism business.

 Apart from Thirumandhamkunnu Bhagavathy Temple, there is yet another important pilgrim centre in the village is the Tali temple which is also near the highway.
 The holy shrine in Puthanangadi is another place of solace to the masses which is 2 kilometers away from the town in Valanchery road.

 Angadippuram is now known as the temple town of Malabar.
 There are so many Hindu temples situated here including Sree Thirumanthamkunnu temple and Thali temple.

 Thirurkkad is an automobile area near angadippuram, there are lot of automobile showrooms in Thirurkkad and its near places.